IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 - connecting to a mariadb database running inside docker
 - installing/creating a mariadb from a database dump stored in a `.sql` file
 - Creating index on non-key attributes, observing the performance speedup, and using EXPLAIN/ANALYZE to gather more info on the query

+### Session 11 - 22/05/24

+We exercised on functional dependencies and normalization by transforming a poorly designed relation into a set of interconnected ones, such that each relation is in 3NF.

+We also did exercises on scheduling of transactions proving/disproving serializable schedules.